Keycloak

 Component Features

-The Keycloak component provides two main functionalities:
+The Keycloak component provides three main functionalities:

-1. Producer Operations - Manage Keycloak instances via the Admin API (realms, users, roles, clients)
+1. Producer Operations - Manage Keycloak instances via the Admin API (realms, users, roles, clients, groups, sessions, tokens, and more)

 URI Format